Copenhagen,

 About the VELUX Group

-For more than 75 years, the VELUX Group has created better living environments for people around the world; making the most of daylight and fresh air through the roof.
-Our product programme includes roof windows and modular skylights as well as a range of decoration and sun screenings, roller shutters, installation solutions and intelligent home controls.
+For more than 80 years, the VELUX Group has created better living environments for people around the world; making the most of daylight and fresh air through the roof.
+Our product programme includes roof windows and modular skylights, decorative blinds, sun screening products and roller shutters, as well as installation and smart home solutions.
 These products help to ensure a healthy and sustainable indoor climate, for work and learning, for play and pleasure.
-We work globally – with sales and manufacturing operations in more than 40 countries and around 9,500 employees worldwide.
-The VELUX Group is owned by VKR Holding A/S, a limited company wholly owned by foundations and family.
-For more information, visit www.velux.com.
+We work globally – with sales and manufacturing operations in more than 36 countries and around 11,000 employees worldwide.
+The VELUX Group is owned by VKR Holding A/S, a limited company wholly owned by non-profit, charitable foundations (THE VELUX FOUNDATIONS) and family.
+In 2022, the VELUX Group had total revenue of EUR 2.99 billion, VKR Holding had total revenue of EUR 4.29 billion, and THE VELUX FOUNDATIONS donated EUR 181 million in charitable grants.